Emergency Support Services (ESS)

 - Local non-profit agencies.

-The success of ESS depends on the ongoing commitment of volunteers and other key stakeholders.
+ESS is a provincial program and it relies on the ongoing commitment of volunteers and other key stakeholders.
+Volunteering for ESS takes dedication, you must be willing to receive calls to assist 24 hours per day, have access to reliable transportation, complete a criminal records check, attend monthly meetings and participate in training.
 If you are interested in volunteering, ESS can offer free accredited training from the Justice Institute of British Columbia, practical training and much more!